valory-xyz/mech/README.md

 5. **Run your service.** You can take a look at the `run_service.sh` script and execute your service locally as [above](#option-2-run-the-mech-as-an-agent-service).

     Once your service works locally, you have the option to run it on a hosted service like [Propel](https://propel.valory.xyz/).

+## Included tools

+- **OpenAI request** (`openai_request.py`).
+Executes requests to the OpenAI API through the engine associated to the specific tool.
+It receives as input an arbitrary prompt and outputs the returned output by the OpenAI API.
+    - `openai-gpt-3.5-turbo`
+    - `openai-gpt-4`
+    - `openai-text-davinci-002`
+    - `openai-text-davinci-003`

+- **Stability AI request** (`stabilityai_request.py`): Executes requests to the Stability AI through the engine associated to the specific tool.
+It receives as input an arbitrary prompt and outputs the image data corresponding to the output of Stability AI.
+    - `stabilityai-stable-diffusion-v1-5`
+    - `stabilityai-stable-diffusion-xl-beta-v2-2-2`
+    - `stabilityai-stable-diffusion-512-v2-1`
+    - `stabilityai-stable-diffusion-768-v2-1`

+- **Native transfer request** (`native_transfer_request.py`): Parses user prompt in natural language as input into an Ethereum transaction.
+    - `transfer_native`

+- **Prediction request** (`prediction_request.py`): Outputs the estimated probability of occurrence (`p_yes`) or no occurrence (`p_no`) of a certain event specified as the input prompt in natural language.
+    - `prediction-offline`: Uses only training data of the model to make the prediction.
+    - `prediction-online`: In addition to training data, it also uses online information to improve the prediction.